veronin1/boots/README.md

 ## Huffman Coding

-Compresses data by assigning shorter bit codes to more frequent characters.
+Compresses data by assigning shorter bit codes to more frequent characters using a binary tree.

 ## Features